seanwevans/Cromulent-PRNG/README.md

     // Generate a random integer in range [0, 99]
     uint64_t rand_range = cromulent_range(&state, 100);
     printf("Random in range [0, 99]: %lu\n", rand_range);

     return 0;
 }
 ```

+The `cromulent_range` function relies on 128-bit integer arithmetic when the compiler provides `__uint128_t`.
+A portable 64-bit implementation is used as a fallback.

 ### Saving and Loading State